 On the downside, this food is pricey, but it can be fed to all breeds of dogs, small and large.
 Royal Canin has 17% protein, 10% moisture, and 0.75% calcium.

-4. Blue Buffalo Wet Dog Food – For Puppies
+4. Blue Buffalo Wet Dog Food – Best for Puppies

 They make this canned dog food with real turkey and chicken for a high-protein option for your dog.
 It does not contain any wheat or soy, ingredients that your dog should avoid if they suffer from urate or purine stones.
 Blue Wilderness prides itself on creating food from the finest natural ingredients, free of artificial flavors and preservatives.